lizaodawn/IMMARKUS-wiki-clone/t_06-Working-with-Metadata.md

 # Creating Metadata Schemas

-You can also create metadata schemas in the Data Model view.
+You can create metadata schemas in the Data Model view.
 The metadata can be recorded at the folder (or sub-folder) level as well as at the individual image level.

 ## Adding Folder Metadata